ty-everett/ts-sdk/docs/tutorials/key-management.md

   console.log('\n=== WalletClient Signature Example ===')

   try {
+    // Connect to the wallet substrate
+    await wallet.connectToSubstrate()

     // 1.
 Define protocol and key identifiers for wallet operations
     // In a real app, these would be specific to your application
     // Using 1 to represent medium security level